Are gas boilers being phased out in the coming years? Here we explain the current situation.

 Are Gas Boilers Being Phased Out?

-First and foremost, the government has no plan to outright ban gas boilers.
+First and foremost, there are no current government plans to ban gas boilers outright.

 Domestic Heating Systems of Tomorrow